Supraj07/azure-network-protocols/README.md

 <img src="https://i.imgur.com/v2fac3x.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Now that we have created a small network with two Virtual Machines we can start prepping for a Traffic examination.
-For this we will have to take note of the Public IP address of atleast one of the Virtual machines, which in this example i chose the windows machine (20.3.253.44) and we will use the linux machine's private IP address that we will later ping in Powershell to test connection.
+Now that we’ve created a small network with two virtual machines, we can begin preparing for a traffic examination.
+To do this, we need to identify the public IP address of at least one of the virtual machines.
+In this example, we’ll use the Windows virtual machine’s public IP address: 20.3.253.44.
+Additionally, we’ll locate the private IP address of the Linux virtual machine.
+This private IP will be used later to test the connection by sending a ping from the Windows machine using PowerShell.
+This setup allows us to verify network communication between the two machines within our Azure environment.
 </p>
 <br />